Medicare Supplement Plan G

 If you are enrolled in Part B, you can apply for Medigap Plan G. If you enroll during your Medigap Open Enrollment Period, which is the six-month period that begins the first month you are at least 65 and enrolled in Part B, you’re guaranteed to be accepted.

 Any pre-existing health issues won’t be a determining factor in the amount of your premium.
 Nor will it impact you getting accepted into the plan when you have GI rights.

-You can apply for Plan G at any time outside your OEP window.
-However, insurance companies will take your overall health into account in deciding whether to accept you and how high your premium will be.
+You can apply for Plan G at any time; however, insurance companies will take overall health into account before they accept you and determine the premium.

 For those beneficiaries only enrolled in Original Medicare, without Medicare Supplement insurance, being responsible for 20% of your medical costs could leave you financially vulnerable.